Fighting Gully Road

 Where Beechworth's Granite Soils Find Their Voice

 Beechworth's wine story is not a large-volume one.
 The region produces comparatively little wine, and most of what it does produce comes from producers operating at the scale where single-vineyard thinking is not a marketing claim but an operational reality.
-That context matters when assessing what Fighting Gully Road represents: a winery whose recognition reflects quality benchmarked against a peer set that includes Giaconda, one of Australia's most allocation-driven estates, and Savaterre, whose Chardonnays have drawn consistent critical attention.
+That context matters when assessing what Fighting Gully Road represents: a winery whose recognition reflects quality benchmarked against a comparable set that includes Giaconda, one of Australia's most allocation-driven estates, and Savaterre, whose Chardonnays have drawn consistent critical attention.
 Sitting inside that competitive set with a Prestige-tier rating is a meaningful signal.

 The Region That Earns the Attention